 Find out if you need extra insurance during your PCS.
 Talk to your relocation manager to learn what kind of insurance is offered from the military for your move.
 Determine how your personal and household items will be protected during the move.
 If you need additional insurance, check to see whether your renters, homeowners, or auto insurance will cover any damage during the move.
 Discuss any high-value items, such as jewelry, antiques, or family heirlooms that you may have.
 If you are moving yourself and are contracting with a moving company, find out if your moving company covers damage, breakage, or mold.
 If not, purchase insurance before they pick up anything.
 Talk to the transportation and legal offices at your installation for information concerning handling coverage and claims reporting.

 Contact your bank or other financial institution.
 You want to ensure that your banking services are uninterrupted during the move to your new location.
 Consider signing up for online banking.
 With online banking, you can check the status of your accounts at any time and from anywhere as long as you have internet connectivity.
 Online banking allows you to confirm deposits and withdrawals, transfer funds between accounts, pay bills, and more.
 You will need to decide whether to continue with your current financial institution or change to another financial institution, or add an overseas bank account.
 Many, if not all, installations have banks on post and agreements with host nation financial institutions.
-Since some active military members have a Permanent Change of Station (PCS) up to every 2 to 4 years, it may be helpful to choose a financial institution that operates in most states and has online banking and customer service support.
+Since some active military members have a PCS up to every 2 to 4 years, it may be helpful to choose a financial institution that operates in most states and has online banking and customer service support.
 If you want to continue using your current financial institution, be sure to update your contact information.
 You might need to change your address and have checks printed with your new address for your checking account.

 Contact your utility companies.
 Set up or transfer services.
 For your new service, inquire about budget billing.
 If you are leaving the company’s service area, cancel services and provide your forwarding address.
 The company may need to send you a deposit or send you the final bill.
 During a move, it’s easy for mail to get misplaced or sent to the old address so be sure to pay all outstanding bills.
-To make sure all of your bills get paid on time, consider automatic bill pay.
+To make sure all your bills get paid on time, consider automatic bill pay.
 Even one late payment can have a negative effect on your credit.
-Or, you may want to set an alert or reminder to help you remember to pay the final bill or call the company.
+Or you may want to set an alert or reminder to help you remember to pay the final bill or call the company.

 Gather family records.
 If you are leaving the area, pick up medical records for everyone.
 Visit your local pharmacy and request an itemized list of all prescriptions and expenses for the year (this is helpful for your new medical professional and for you during tax time).
 Request school records for your children.
 If you have a pet, pick up records from your veterinarian.
 Try to think of any other paperwork or important records that you need before leaving the area.